List of The Flash characters: Tina McGee

 Tina McGee (portrayed by Amanda Pays; seasons 1–2) is a friend of Harrison Wells (Earth-1 version), she is the director of Mercury Labs and the designer of the tachyon devices which allows any object to move at the speed of light.
-During seasons one and two, McGee has run-ins with Eobard Thawne involving her tachyon equipment and is aware of Barry Allen's secret.
-In season four (off screen), she is a member of Cisco Ramon's team to bring the Flash back from the Speed Force.
-Pays reprises the character from the 1990s TV series.
+McGee has run-ins with Eobard Thawne involving her tachyon equipment and eventually realizes Barry Allen is the Flash.
+Pays reprises the role from the 1990s TV series.